⏳ 15 min read · Last updated: May 2026

 - Raise the light as the scallions grow taller.

-Use our free grow light calculator to find the correct wattage for your specific shelf dimensions.
-This prevents you from wasting electricity.
+Use the free grow light calculator to find the correct wattage for your specific shelf dimensions.
+This prevents you from wasting electricity on an oversized fixture.

 🌡️ Managing Apartment Temperatures

 Green onions are cool-weather crops.
-They thrive when the ambient room temperature sits between 60 and 70 degrees Fahrenheit.
-If your apartment gets too hot, the reservoir water heats up.
-Warm water holds less dissolved oxygen, which leads to root rot.
+They thrive when the ambient room temperature sits between 60 and 70 degrees Fahrenheit (15 to 21 degrees Celsius).
+If your apartment gets too hot, the reservoir water heats up above the target of 65 to 72°F (18 to 22°C).
+Warm water holds less dissolved oxygen, which leads directly to root rot.

 Keep your setup away from radiators, ovens, and sunny south-facing windows in the summer.
-If the water feels warm to the touch, drop a few ice cubes into the reservoir.
-This lowers the temperature without shocking the root zone.
+If the water feels warm to the touch, place a frozen water bottle beside the reservoir for 30 minutes to cool the root zone.
+The guide on managing temperature in small hydroponic systems covers additional cooling methods for hot apartments.

 🔍 What To Do If Stems Get Leggy